joncheng-dev/SweetAndSavoryTreats.Solution/README.md

 ## Description

-- _This app is for an individual weekly project on using authentication and authorization for a C# MVC web applications.
-I use Identity to handle user authentication -- registering, logging in and out.
+- _This app is for an individual weekly project on using authentication and authorization for a C# MVC web application.
+Identity is used to handle user authentication -- registering for an account, logging in and out.
 Only logged in users may access the create, update, and delete aspects for treats and flavor classes.
 All users may read all treats and flavor details._
 - _Technical Details:_

   - _This web application was written using C#, run using .NET framework, its ability to run in a browser enabled using the ASP.NET Core MVC framework, and database query and relationships handled using Entity Framework Core._